-- Requires very clear questions and very clear instructions - Return rate tends to be low, unless there is a real incentive for participants to complete questionnaire - ...

-2. Interview/conversation: informal talk or planned series of questions with selected individuals
+- Requires very clear questions and very clear instructions - Return rate tends to be low, unless there is a real incentive for participants to complete questionnaire - .. - 2.
+Interview/conversation: informal talk or planned series of questions with selected individuals

-Advantages Disadvantages Interviewer gets clarification of unclear answers or statements He/she can note non-verbal behaviour associated with various responses Requires certain skills of the interviewer Interviewer may end up with biased information Time-consuming Expensive
+- Interviewer gets clarification of unclear answers or statements - He/she can note non-verbal behaviour associated with various responses - ...

+- Requires certain skills of the interviewer

+- Interviewer may end up with biased information

+- Time-consuming

+- Expensive

+- ...

-3. Focus Group: discussion session with a group of selected individuals around a topic
+- 3. Focus Group: discussion session with a group of selected individuals around a topic

-Advantages Disadvantages • Helps ensure acceptance from key individuals • Difficult to coordinate the schedules of key individuals • Provides different perspectives at the same time • Sometimes difficult to obtain a common vision from the different perspectives • Interactions among the individuals and non-verbal behaviour can be observed • •
+- Helps ensure acceptance from key individuals - Provides different perspectives at the same time - Interactions among the individuals and non-verbal behaviour can be observed - ...